Someone I Know Needs Help Now

 It is critical that we make every effort to maintain our own equilibrium throughout the process of crisis intervention.
 We cannot help others if our own needs are unmet and we can’t offer support when we are lacking the support we need.
 Please take a moment to visit the strategies page of this website in order to find ways to build up internal resources and resiliency in the face of conflict.
 That page is available by clicking here.

 One strategy that is critical to our own sense of internal balance is setting limits and boundaries.
-We do so not to punish others or push them away, but to preserve our energy and our internal capacity.
+We do so not to punish others or push them away, but to preserve our energy and our internal equilibrium and capacity to support them now and in the future.
 Click here for more information on limits and boundary setting.

 Keep in mind that we cannot force someone to be introspective, engage in therapeutic communication or make an effort to resolve a crisis.
-As painful as it is, we cannot heal someone who is not willing to heal themselves.
+As painful as it is, we cannot heal someone who is not willing to accept our influence and support.
 If the person we are working with is actively choosing not to work with us, the only option may be to walk away from them in order to protect ourselves.